simonyost/catchfire-show/_contributors/keina-newell.md

 feature: true

 profile: true
-summary: Keina works with passionate and hardworking single women who need help creating clear financial goals so that they can save more, pay off debt, and stress less about money.
+excerpt:  "Keina works with passionate and hardworking single women who need help creating clear financial goals so that they can save more, pay off debt, and stress less about money.
+Career Path: Teacher to Financial Coach"
 fire: Teacher to Financial Coach
 serve:
   who: Hardworking single women